fxtack/FileGuard/README.md

-# NtFreezer
+# Cannot

-By using NtFreezer, you can dynamically set files or directories under NTFS to read-only status by specifying configurations.
-Files or directories set as read-only by NtFreezer cannot be modified at all, even if the operator has the highest permissions.
+By using the Cannot, you can control files and directories access dynamically by config.

-NtFreezer has two parts：
+The Cannot contains two major modules:

-* NtFreezerAdmin: Communicate with driver to manage configuration.
+* CannotAdmin: Communicate with driver to manage configuration.
-* NtFreezerCore: Driver running at windows  kernel implemented by minifilter.
+* CannotCore: Driver running at Windows  kernel implemented by minifilter.